The Story Behind ‘Mas Que Nada’

 This recording yielded many great songs, some of which have become well known, such as ‘Chove Chuva’ and ‘Balança Pema’.

-Surprising to other artists as well as his fans, according to Jorge Ben: “They used to say “You play wrong, but in the end it works, how is that?”.
+Surprising to other artists as well as his fans, according to Jorge Ben: “They used to say “You play wrong, but in the end, it works, how is that?”.
 They used to say my music was a samba that was not a samba, but that was a samba.
 Actually, it was a new sort of samba”.

-By 1963, Ben’s style had evolved to the point where the very same samba masters that he had studied with no longer knew how to play with him.
-When it came time to record ‘Samba Esquema Novo’ he turned to J.T.
-Meirelles and his jazz band, Copa 5 for back up.
+When it came time to record Samba Esquema Novo he turned to J.T.
+Meirelles and his jazz band, Copa 5 for backup.
 And there was another surprise: Jorge Ben couldn’t read or write a note of music – he wouldn’t learn those skills for another few years: “I was already a professional and I didn’t know music.
 I guess God spoke: ‘you will be a musician, that’s better'”, he recalled.

-As was the case with many breakout albums of the time, ‘Samba Esquema Novo’ retained strong ties to Bossa Nova with a brace of its best musicians and arrangers including Bossa 3’s jazz pianist Luiz Carlos Vinha.
+Like many breakout albums of the time, Samba Esquema Novo retained strong ties to Bossa Nova with a brace of its best musicians and arrangers including Bossa 3’s jazz pianist Luiz Carlos Vinha.

 Stories like ‘The Story Behind Mas Que Nada’ are what we do.
 Why don’t you join us?